 Now that we have covered the Chinese customs of moving into a new house, let’s talk about some of the things that you should avoid doing.

 There should not be any quarrels on move-in day that is representative of disharmony in the family.
 Not even scolding of children.

 Pregnant women are also advised not to get involved on the moving in ceremony.

-No resident should spend the first night outside the house.
+No afternoon naps should be indulged in the house on this day.
+And no resident should spend the first night outside the house.
 Everyone should sleep in.